 This can be achieved by using a thicker type of foam tape (e.g. Tesa 62612 or 3M VHB 4943F).
 However, in any case, a wall with high thermal capacity will impact the air temperature in the vicinity, so care must be taken to install sensors to measure what is desired.
 A good solution is to install multiple sensors to get an overview of the thermal dynamics of the total air volume and surfaces.

 How to apply alternative tape

 Most double side tapes come in a width of 19 mm or ¾ inch (19.05 mm).
 The following should be done to assemble the tape:

 - Cut a 19 mm length off the alternative tape

 - Remove the peel-off-tape from the DT Wireless Sensor

 - Attach the DT Wireless Sensor onto the glue side of the double-sided tape.
 This would ensure an excellent bond between the DT Wireless Sensor and the alternative tape

 - Remove the peel-off-tape from the alternative tape when ready to attach the sensor

 For large scale sensor mounting it is possible to buy pre-cut tapes from companies referred to as “converters”.
 These companies specialize in providing customized tape solutions on base products from tape manufacturers.
 Tape companies like 3M and Tesa have partner converters in each region.
 A recommended supplier for Europe would be Alfast in Denmark.

 Removing tape from sensor or wall

 The best way to remove sensors from a surface is to lift it off with a thin sharp knife.
 Note that the surface and the sensor may be damaged depending on the strength of the surface.
-Use guidelines on the first page for trialing sensor location if moving the sensor is desired.
+Use guidelines for trialing sensor location above if moving the sensor is desired.